 - Strong smell.
 As this product is latex, it has that trademark scent that most latex products carry.
 Users should air out if the smell is too noticeable.

-Letsfit has created a resistance band shaped in a loop, ideal for lunges, monster walks, yoga, and pilates.
+These resistance bands shaped in a loop are ideal for lunges, monster walks, yoga, and pilates.
 They come in five different resistance levels and all sorts of colors.
 For a few extra dollars, there are anti-slip versions that are designed to prevent the bands from rolling up during use.

 - Can buy individually.
 Shoppers can purchase individual Serious Steel fitness bands per their preferred weight resistance.
 Since these bands have such wide ranges of resistance each, users may find that one specific band provides the requisite assistance needed on assisted pull-ups or chin-ups.

 - Up to 150 pounds per band.
 These bands provide more resistance than many of the other most popular bands on the market.
 The ranges are: 2-15 pounds, 5-35 pounds, 10-50 pounds, 25-80 pounds, 50-120 pounds, and 60-150 pounds.

 - 41” long.
 These flat latex bands are 41 inches long.
 Many bands that share this same flat design max out around 12 inches.
 This allows for more versatility.
 Exercises like assisted pull-ups, assisted chin-ups, and banded deadlift, bench press, squats, and rack pulls are possible with this brand.

 - Expensive.
 These bands offer a great deal of resistance and their length allows lots of versatility.
 However, it will cost you sizable more than most other resistance bands.
 A way to save money is to buy them individually and not as a pack.

 - Could be longer for certain exercises.
 Though these bands are longer than many other leading offerings, certain fitness routines might necessitate a band that is a bit longer, especially for taller people.
 Users may need to tie some bands together to perform the desired workout.